-The novel is written in first person, and I honestly can’t decide whether or not that is a good thing.
-On one hand, the glimpse of the inner workings of the character helped me understand Honor and her behaviour better, but she is a very, very bitter and self-centred woman due to her lack of a mate.
-When the main character acts childishly and like an entitled jerk with only a few airy “oh, I know I’m a hard ass and a bitch” acknowledgments thrown in, it’s hard to empathise with the character.
+The novel is written in first person, and I honestly can’t decide whether that is a good thing or not.
+On one hand, the glimpse of the inner workings of the character helped me understand Honor and her behaviour better; on the other, she is a very, very bitter and self-centred woman due to her lack of a mate.
+It’s hard to sympathise with a character who acts childishly and like an entitled jerk with only a few airy “oh, I know I’m a hard-ass and a bitch” acknowledgments thrown in.

-For the majority of the novel, Honor clings to the idea of mated life being perfect bliss to justify her bitterness, but thankfully there is some character growth towards the end when Honor realises that the beliefs and cynicism she has wallowed in for years are not necessarily true nor good for her.
+For the majority of the novel, Honor clings to the idea of mated life being perfect bliss to justify her bitterness.
+Thankfully there is some character growth towards the end when Honor realises that the beliefs and cynicism she has wallowed in for years are baseless and not good for her.

 Honor’s Lark is very heavy in dialogue with little description, especially when the characters interact, which reminded me more and more of a film script the further in the novel I got.
 Hamm defaults to telling instead of showing altogether too often, possibly because she is writing in first person and it feels more natural to have Honor tell reader things — how she feels about Sedric, for instance: “He was articulate, but not annoyingly so.
 He was intelligent, but didn’t shove it down my throat.
 He was everything I disliked about people, but I didn’t dislike him.”